 Family Child Care - FCC

-Army Policy requires that if you provide care on a regular basis for more than 10 hours per week, you must be registered as an FCC Provider.
-Providing unauthorized care places you at risk of losing your housing privileges.
+Army policy requires that anyone providing care on a regular basis for more than 10 hours per week, must be certified through Child and Youth Services as a FCC provider.

 Providing unauthorized child care in government owned/leased housing puts you at risk of losing your housing privileges.
 Unauthorized child care by an uncertified person puts your child at risk.

 For more information on how to register your children in the FCC Program visit MCC.COM.

 Already an FCC provider?

 Transferring your FCC business from one post to another is a snap!

 Don’t stress over a PCS move!
 A few steps can get you set up as an FCC provider at your next duty station.

 - First, make sure your future garrison has an active FCC program.
 If it does, you may be able to transfer your business.

 - Submit an FCC Transfer Request to the losing garrison’s FCC director/administrator, who will review and send it on to HQ, IMCOM G9 CYS.